Interstitial Cystitis Specialist

 IC is an inflammatory condition affecting the lining of the bladder.
 IC is part of the painful bladder syndrome spectrum of diseases.
 IC interferes with the nerve signals between your bladder and your brain, triggering frequent urinary urges as well as other distressing symptoms.

-Symptoms can vary from patient to patient and even have periods of dormancy before reoccurring.
-Certain triggers can also cause symptoms to flare up, such as long periods of sitting, menstruation, sexual activity, or exercise.
-Other common signs are:
+IC can go through periods of dormancy with flare-ups.
+Specific triggers can also cause symptoms to flare up, such as long periods of sitting, menstruation, sexual activity, or exercise.

 What are the signs and symptoms of IC?

 Most often, IC causes pelvic pain and frequent and often painful trips to the bathroom.
 You might also experience painful intercourse.
 Other common signs are:

 - Pain in the pelvic area or bladder